nishul/private/README-Redis.md

  * Introduction
  * prerequisite
  * How to use
- * ARCHITECTURAL OVERVIEW
  * Troubleshooting

 ## INTRODUCTION
 ---------------
 Customer: Redis (Michael Ehrig)

+There are 2 Single Sharded Redis Enterprise Databases(source-db & replica-db) and replica-db is configured as replica of source-db.
+There are 3 Redis Enterprise nodes with a cluster already configured between them: re-n1, re-n2, re-n3.
+Load node is also configured to load data on "source-db" database using to "memtier_benchmark".
+The "/tmp/memtier_benchmark.txt" file is created in Load node that contains commands used to load the data in "source-db".

-The Script.py scrip is created in Python to accomplish the following task by connecting with single sharded Redis Enterprise databases:
+The Script.py script is created in Python to accomplish the following task by connecting with single sharded Redis Enterprise databases:

 * Insert the values 1-100 into the Redis OSS database on source-db.
 Possible outcomes:
    * The connection is established with source-db endpoint on "redis-13090.re-cluster1.ps-redislabs.org:13090".